 - The Chamber has been a long-standing supporter of the Gateway Streets Fund and supports strengthening it and maintaining its continued dedicated and exclusive use for expanding or opening new thoroughfares.

 - We advocate continued support of adequate thoroughfare development throughout the county, Ports-to-Plains, development of Loop 88, optimal use of the Marsha Sharp Freeway through necessary maintenance or widening, and designation of the route for I-27 extension.
 Local government officials, business leaders and other stakeholders must continue to work together to address and inform citizens about emerging water and energy infrastructure needs and to encourage careful planning and prudent, farsighted investments as necessary.

 - Ensure that the Lubbock County Transportation Roadway Improvement Program moves forward as decided by voters in 2019 by a two-to-one margin.

 QUALITY OF LIFE

-- Health concerns as well as poverty and crime rates pose a threat to our community’s future economic growth.
-The Chamber supports community policing and related public safety initiatives as well as government in collaborations that foster frank, community-wide discussions on these issues.
+- Health concerns, as well as poverty and crime rates, pose a threat to our community’s future economic growth.
+The Chamber supports community policing and related public safety initiatives as well as the government in collaborations that foster frank, community-wide discussions on these issues.